microsoft/semantic-kernel/docs/decisions/0045-updated-vector-store-design.md

 Mapping between data models and the storage models can also require custom logic depending on the type of data model and storage model involved.

-I'm therefore proposing that we allow mappers to be injectable for each `VectorDBRecordService` instance.
+I'm therefore proposing that we allow mappers to be injectable for each `MemoryRecordService` instance.
 The interfaces for these would vary depending on the storage models used by each vector store and any unique capabilities that each vector store may have, e.g. qdrant can operate in `single` or
 `multiple named vector` modes, which means the mapper needs to know whether to set a single vector or fill a vector map.